 What is to be done with bank accounts after a death varies regionally.
 In some regions, bank accounts are automatically frozen after a death.
-To avoid any complications, the bank should be notified immediately, and you should find out the procedures for releasing these funds, and how to set up a new account for funds received after the death.
+Each bank will have their own policies and procedures concerning the banking affairs of someone who has passed away.
+To avoid any complications, the bank should be notified immediately, and you should find out the procedures for releasing these funds, and how to set up a new account for funds received after the death, if required.
 It’s recommended that a joint account stay open for at least six months to allow you to deposit any cheques that are made out to the deceased.
 To take a name off a joint bank account, banks require a Certified Copy of a Death Certificate.
 If the deceased had a safety deposit box in a bank, the contents can be sealed after death and a Certified Copy of a Death Certificate will be required to gain access to the contents.

 We are a family owned and operated firm dedicated to providing a full range of services for families at their time of need.